First cohomologies of affine, Virasoro and lattice vertex operator algebras: Summary and Remarks

 \begin{thm} Let $V = L(c, 0)$ be the Virasoro VOA where $c = c_{pq}$ as in (\ref{Formula-5}).
 Then for every $L(0)$-graded $V$-module $W$ whose lowest weight is greater or equal to $-3$, $H^1(V, W) = Z^1(V, W)$. \end{thm}

 \begin{rema} In \cite{HQ-Coh-reduct}, we conjectured that $H^1(V, W) = Z^1(V, W)$ for any $V$-bimodule $W$.
-What has been considered in this paper is certainly insufficient for this conjecture.
-Yet the proof of \cite{HQ-Coh-reduct} requires $H^1(V, W) = Z^1(V, W)$ only for any $V$-bimodule whose left and right module structure share the same $\d_W$ and $L(-1)$ operators.
-Such $V$-bimodules might be very restrictive, as the most obvious example $W_1 \otimes W_2$ (usual tensor product of two $V$-modules) does not satisfy this condition.
-Also for some examples of $V$ (affine $sl(2)$, minimal model Virasoro), an irreducible $V$-module $W$ admits a unique $V$-bimodule structure where $Y_W^R = Y_{WV}^W$.
-This motivates the classification problem of such $V$-bimodules, which shall be attempted in the future. \end{rema}
+While this paper provides concrete evidence for us to believe that the conjectures hold in general, to fully prove the conjecture we need to classify all irreducible $V$-bimodules.
+For some examples of $V$ (affine $sl(2)$, minimal model Virasoro), an irreducible $V$-module $W$ admits a unique $V$-bimodule structure where $Y_W^R = Y_{WV}^W$.
+So for these examples, the classification of bimodules might not be very difficult and shall be attempted in the future. \end{rema}

 \begin{rema} The arguments so far did not involve any discussions of $C_2$-cofiniteness, which is key to the rigidity of the module categories.
 The relationship between the cofiniteness conditions and the cohomology theory should be carefully investigated in future work. \end{rema}